 Reaction time – Reaction time refers to the time between the occurrence of an event or appearance of an object and a person’s reaction to it if one is required.
 The study indicated impairment of reaction time by alcohol at as low as 0.02 and consistently at a BAC of 0.06.

 Drowsiness – At BAC’s of at least 0.01, the time taken to fall asleep is significantly less than if you didn’t consume alcohol.
 So the drowsier you are the more you are at risk of having a fatigue related crash even if you are within the legal limit.

-Read the full research summary from the TAC article: Effects of Alcohol
+Read the full research summary from the TAC article: Drink Driving - What will it cost you?

 Tips for driving safely